bkutt-panw/IUPG_MNIST_Demo/README.md

 python3 analyze_scores.py --pred_fps predictions/val_predictions predictions/test_predictions --labels "Validation_Performance,Test_Performance" --ref_fprs 0.01,0.001,0.0001
 ```

-In the above example, we are calcuating the FPSRC on both the validation and test set at the 1%, 0.1% and 0.01% FPR levels.
+In the above example, we are calculating the FPSRC on both the validation and test set at the 1%, 0.1%, and 0.01% FPR levels.

 ## License